 Some people might ask, “Why would a company try to solve a problem without even exploring the underlying issues that might affect the solution?”

-Now that’s a damn good question.
+That is a damn good question.